-- 11 April 2016 is the 'Record Date' to determine the Shareholders' entitlement to the dividend and their eligibility to attend and vote at the meeting. - 2.
-The Board of Directors recommended 12% Dividend (comprising 5% cash and 7% Stock Dividend) subject to the approval of the shareholders. - 3.
+- 1. 31 May 2017 is the 'Record Date' to determine the Shareholders' entitlement to the dividend and their eligibility to attend and vote at the meeting. - 2.
+The Board of Directors recommended 10% Stock Dividend subject to the approval of the shareholders. - 3.
 A member eligible to attend and vote at the Annual General Meeting may appoint a proxy to attend, speak and vote or abstain from voting in his/her/its/their stead.
-The Proxy Form duly completed and stamped must be deposited at the Registered Office of the Company no later than 72 hours before the time set for holding the meeting. - Members are requested to notify change of their address, bank account details, contact number and 12 digits E-TIN number (if any), through their respective Depository Participants well in advance. - Annual Report, Attendance Slip and Proxy Form along with the notice will be sent to all the Members by Courier Service/Post.
+The Proxy Form duly completed and stamped must be deposited at the Registered Office of the Company no later than 72 hours before the time set for holding the meeting. - 4.
+Members are requested to notify change of their address, bank account details, contact number and 12 digits E-TIN number (if any), through their respective Depository Participants well in advance. - 5.
+Annual Report, Attendance Slip and Proxy Form along with the notice will be sent to all the Members by Courier Service/Post.
 The Shareholders may also collect the Proxy Form from the Registered Office of the Company.